spacelift-flows-apps/flows-app-gcp-toolkit/README.md

 1. Creates an HTTP(S) push subscription to your Pub/Sub topic
 2. Configures OIDC token authentication for secure message delivery
 3. Validates incoming messages using OAuth2 token verification
-4. Decodes and parses message data automatically
-5. Emits received notifications as events
+4. Emits received notifications as events
-6. Automatically deletes the subscription when the block is removed
+5. Automatically deletes the subscription when the block is removed

 ## Quick Start